Company type | Private |

 In 2021, HID Global acquired Omni-ID.[7]

-The core principle of the new passive [8] RFID tag design marketed by Omni-ID was that it contained a complex and proprietary [4] arrangement of metal layers within the tag which reflected and boosted the signal broadcast from an RFID reader.[9]
-This allowed the tag to be read accurately even when placed on metal, on a liquid container, or even when immersed.
+The core principle of the passive [8] RFID tag design marketed by Omni-ID was that it contained a complex proprietary[4] arrangement of metal layers within the tag which reflected and boosted the signal broadcast from an RFID reader.[9]
+This allowed the tag to be read accurately even when placed on metal, on a liquid container, or when immersed.
 This was confirmed in independent testing in November, 2008.[10][11][12]

+The company offers five different tag designs named Ultra, Max, Flex, Prox, and Curv, each with a different read range based on the trade-off between tag size and performance.
+The Ultra tag has the longest read range of up to 135 ft. with a stationary reader.[13]
 The Max tag has a long read range [10] and is designed for tracking conveyances and outdoor assets.
-The Max HD is a long-range global tag for use in all geographic regions.[13]
+The Max HD is a long-range global tag for use in all regions.[13]

 In April, 2008, Omni-ID was a finalist and the second runner-up at the RFID Journal Awards.[19]